-Did you know that tiredness and fatigue is a common issue for deaf people, regardless of how mild or serious their hearing loss is?
+Did you know that tiredness and fatigue is a common issue for deaf people, regardless of how mild or profound their deafness is?

 The issue surrounding concentration fatigue is not something that is immediately obvious to anyone and it’s certainly not a topic that you’d normally associate with deaf people.